Hanna Marin: Caleb Rivers

 Hanna's first hook-up with the bad boy Caleb Rivers is in the first season when they develop feelings for each other, and he takes Hanna's virginity.
 This first hook-up ended when Hanna discovered that Caleb was spying on her, and Jenna paid him to do it.
 However, in the second season, Hanna forgives him and they rekindle their relationship.
 In the third season, after “A” was revealed to be Mona, Hanna started visiting her in Radley Sanitarium, and a new stalker emerged, making Hanna lie to Caleb multiple times.
 Thus, Caleb broke up with her, saying he was tired of all her lies.
 But, when Hanna tells Caleb the truth behind the new “A,” he forgives her.
 The relationship continues well during the rest of the third season, until the following season when Hanna gets upset because Caleb had to leave Rosewood to find out what was going on in Ravenswood.
 Furthermore, when Caleb returns to Rosewood, they hook up once again.
 They broke up again sometime during the five-year jump that occurred in mid sixth-season finale.
 It is later revealed that they broke up because Hanna was working a lot, and they didn't spend much time together.
 However, they kissed when Hanna was set as a trap for the new stalker.
 Later they got back together.
-Although everything, Hanna is still in love with Caleb.
+All through everything, Hanna is still in love with Caleb.